On Fast Attitude Filtering Using Matrix Fisher Distributions with Stability Guarantee: Numerical Simulations

 \section{Numerical Simulations}

 This section compares the proposed fast nonlinear filters, the MFD-based filters in \cite{leeBayesianAttitudeEstimation2018} and \cite{leeBayesianAttitudeEstimation2018b}, and the IEKF \cite{barrauInvariantKalmanFiltering2018}.
 For simplicity, we abbreviate our fast nonlinear filters with MFDs derived from the right- and left-invariant error by FNF-R and FNF-L, the Bayesian filter with MFDs in \cite{leeBayesianAttitudeEstimation2018} by BF-MFD, the Bayesian filter with approximated MFDs by BF-AMFD \cite{leeBayesianAttitudeEstimation2018b}.
+A filter, denoted by FNF-A, is designed to be the same as the FNF-R, except that the weight matrices $N_{k|k-1}$ and $N_k^m$, are no longer derived from the propagation and approximation with MFDs but are instead set to identity matrices.
+FNF-A is compared with other filters as ablation experiments to demonstrate how much of the performance of the proposed filters comes from the optimal Wahba attitude solution rather than from the introduction of MFDs.
 Similarly to \cite{leeBayesianAttitudeEstimation2018}, a 3D pendulum is adopted to generate true attitude and angular velocity for numerical simulations.
 The initial attitude and angular velocity are given as $R_0 = I_{3\times 3}$ and $\Omega_0= 4.14 \times [1,1,1]^T rad/s$ respectively.
 The attitude is assumed to be estimated with angular velocity and vector measurements at 50 Hz and 10 Hz respectively.
 The white noise of angular velocity measurements is Gaussian with $H = \sigma I_{3 \times 3}$ and $\sigma = 1\ deg/\sqrt{s}$.
 The vector measurement errors follow the Gaussian distribution with zero mean and a covariance that varies by each example.
 For all examples, the simulation time is $T = 60s$ and the time step is $h = 0.02s$.
 The SVD method is utilized to estimate the attitude directly from vector measurements and calculate the measurement error.
 For each case, 50 Monte Carlo simulations (with respect to the random noise) are carried out.
-All simulations are conducted on a computer owning a 6-core Intel i7-9750H 2.6Ghz CPU, and 16G RAM.
+All simulations are conducted on a computer owning a 6-core Intel i9-9900 3.10Ghz CPU, and 32G RAM.

 Note that the two MFD-based Bayesian filters in \cite{leeBayesianAttitudeEstimation2018} and \cite{leeBayesianAttitudeEstimation2018b} can not directly deal with common vector measurement errors characterized by Gaussian distributions.
 To compare the four filters, we use a method presented in \cite{loveGaussianStatisticsPalaeomagnetic2003} to approximate the directional distribution of vector measurements with Gaussian noise.
 For a random vector $x\in \mathbb{R}^3$ characterized by $x\sim \mathcal{N}(\mu, k^2I_3)$, the possibility distribution density of $x_1=x/{\Vert x \Vert}$ is given by